A - FOREWORD

 SHORT TEST FOR PRESSURE EFFICIENCY

 b) We put the bow down at the nut and push very hard.
 With our left hand we try to lift the bow off the string, continuing to push hard.
-This will be a hard task.
-The pressure on the string is full effective at the nut.
+This will be a hard task, we can't lift the bow.

 Now it makes sense, that in all orchestra parts the first (heavy) beat of the bar is traditionally played with a down bow.
 Accents are played with a down bow, pianissimo is played at the tip.
 This is following the natural weighting of the bow.